conallmimnagh/WordWizSmartDictionary/readme.txt

 The application uses Firebase's firestore to hold user data, firebase auth using email, Firebases ml kit for ml vision with the ocr value, Google's text to speech api

-Dependices for firebases ml vision is found in the maifest file in the meta data section

-API keys are held in the values.xml file and if changing to your own providers you will need to change these

 The description popup file is used in both the speech to text and text reader aactivtys to display the word and its defintion using the Dictionary Request file to make a JSON request for the defintion for oxford dictionary API

 The background images of the pages can be  found in the drawables folder

-Application needs internet permission actived in the maifest
+Application needs internet permission actived in the mainifest

-Recyler view Adapteer is used to show thescrooable saved words section
+Recyler view Adapter is used to show the scroolable saved words section

-APK - debug build
-located in FinalyearProject>app>debug
-key store password - password
-allias- ulster1
-Key password - password
+Espresso and Junit unit tests are used in this project for testing both UI and class logic